jackjliew/ai-openscale/tutorial-adv.md

 - Download the [car_rental_training_data.csv](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/ai-openscale/car_rental_training_data.csv) file.

 - Open your existing (or newly-created) Db2 Warehouse from the [IBM Cloud console](https://console.bluemix.net), click **Manage** from the left side panel, and then click the green **Open** button.

+- Use your Db2 credentials `username` and `password` to log in to Db2 Warehouse.

 - Once Db2 Warehouse has opened, click the **Menu** button and select **Load** from the dropdown: